debarghya-choudhury/BOOKSTORE-PROJECT-SQL/README.md

 ### 4. Set Up the Database

-Import the SQL script from the SQL Script folder into your MySQL database to create the required tables.
+Import the SQL script from the SQL Script folder (inside Others folder) into your MySQL database to create the required tables.
 Ensure that your MySQL server is running and accessible.

 ### 5. Start the Server